Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Results and discussions

-Similarly, the $p_{\rm T}$ dependence of $v_{3}$ for (a) $0-10\%$, (b) $10-20\%$, and (c) $20-40\%$ centrality intervals in $\rm O+O$ collisions at 200 GeV from the AMPT-SM model with different configurations are shown in Fig.~\ref{fig:v3pt}.
-It can be seen that $v_3$ increases linearly as $p_{\rm T}$ increases.
-The $p_{\rm T}$-dependent $v_3$ results from the AMPT-SM model with different configurations show modest differences within the sizable uncertainties, with the result from tetrahedron the largest and the one from square configuration the smallest.
-All these calculations are compatible with the STAR measurements, and the calculations work particularly well in central collisions.
+Similarly, the $p_{\rm T}$ dependence of $v_{3}\{2\}$ in O+O collisions at 200 GeV from the AMPT-SM model with different configurations are shown in Fig.~\ref{fig:v3pt}.
+The results are presented in (a) 0-10\%, (b) 10-20\% and (c) 20-40\%, respectively.
+It can be seen that $v_{3}\{2\}$ increases linearly as $p_{\rm T}$ increases.
+The $p_{\rm T}$-dependent $v_{3}\{2\}$ results from the AMPT-SM model with different configurations show compatible results within uncertainties.
+All these calculations are compatible with the STAR measurements.
+The near-independence of $v_3(p_{\rm T})$ on different $^{16}$O configurations stems from the facts that $v_{3}\{2\}$ is primarily driven by fluctuation-induced triangularity $\varepsilon_3$, its response to the initial geometry is relatively weak, and residual non-flow and finite-multiplicity effects further reduce the sensitivity of $v_{3}\{2\}$.
+Thus, while $v_{2}\{2\}$ remains sensitive to configuration-dependent ellipticity, the successful description of $v_{3}\{2\}$ by AMPT-SM demonstrates that the model captures the essential fluctuation-driven dynamics.
+This provides a reliable baseline for probing nuclear structure and clustering effects.